Axa Equitable Center: Form and facade

 The entire building is set back 10 ft from the street on each side.
 A public galleria runs from north to south, dividing the lowest six floors of the building.
 The seventh and eighth stories span the north and south ends of the galleria.
 The north and south elevations rise with three setbacks, while the west and east elevations rise without setbacks.
 The setbacks on the north and south elevations are placed at the 12th, 34th, and 50th stories, with each setback being 14 ft deep.
 Barnes intended for the setbacks to recall those on 30 Rockefeller Plaza and the International Building, two of Rockefeller Center's tallest buildings.
 One of the early plans for Axa Equitable Center, which was illustrated in a monograph of Barnes's work, was for the massing to instead contain setbacks on the west and east, with the north and south elevations rising as a slab-like wall from the street.
 In a subsequent iteration of the plans, Barnes had planned deep porches at the setbacks.

-The facade is made of Indiana limestone and Brazilian granite, applied in a two-tone pattern.
+The facade is made of limestone, granite, and glass.
+The Indiana limestone and Brazilian granite on the facade is applied in a two-tone pattern.
 The vertical pilasters are clad with reddish-brown granite, which is also used for some horizontal bands just below each setback.
 The pilasters divide the facades into horizontal spandrel bands of buff-colored limestone, which alternate with glass windows on each floor.
 Barnes had used these materials because they harmonized with the colors and materials used on the neighboring buildings.
 Axa Equitable Center uses 5,800 panes of glass on its facade.